Gerpea/ChibiPix/README.md

 # Chibi-Pix: Pixel Art Creator

 Chibi-Pix is a user-friendly, web-based application for creating pixel art and simple animations.
-It provides a straightforward interface, making it accessible for both beginners and experienced artists to bring their pixelated creations to life.
+It provides an intuitive interface, making it accessible for both beginners and experienced artists to bring their pixelated creations to life.

-## Live Application

-You can try out the live application here: [https://chibi-pix.vercel.app/](https://chibi-pix.vercel.app/)

-## How to Use
+## Motivation

-1.  **Canvas:** The main area is your canvas, where you can draw and create your art.
-2.  **Tools:** On the right-hand side, you will find the tool settings.
-    *   **Size:** Adjust the size of your brush.
-    *   **Opacity:** Control the transparency of your brush.
-    *   **Color:** Select your desired color using the color picker.
-3.  **Layers:** The layer system allows you to manage different elements of your artwork separately.
-You can add, delete, and select layers to work on.
-4.  **Import/Export:** Use the import and export options to save and share your work.
-5.  **Animation:** The "Animation" section allows you to create frame-by-frame animations.
+This project was developed as a hands-on initiative to refresh and apply front-end development skills after a long break.
+The goal was to build a complete, functional web application using a modern tech stack, reinforcing core concepts in state management, UI development, and application architecture.

 ## Features